costazul-dev/este-tools/README.md

-# este-tools
+# network-monitor

-This repository contains tools I use often throughout all my devices.
-I will continue updating it as I find different needs.
-If you find any of these useful, contact me and we can work to enhance and personalize for you.
+Tool to hold my ISP accountable.
+Everytime we report issues they claim everything is ok on their side.
+With this, issues are documented.

 ## Contains:

-- directory-tree.py: Prints the structure of a directory, useful to get the whole picture of a project.
-- network-monitor.py: Script to monitor the health and stability of a network, useful for my house WiFi that gives issues often.
+- main.py: Script to monitor the health and stability of a network, useful for my house WiFi that gives issues often.

 ## Setup Instructions